Critical and Cultural Theory Electives

 Catalog details

 Along with jazz, pragmatism stands as the greatest uniquely American contribution to world culture.
 As the music wails in the background, we will study the classic pragmatists: William James, C. S. Peirce, and John Dewey.
-We will continue with the contemporary inheritors of the tradition: Cornel West, Richard Rorty, and Hilary Putnam.
+We will continue with the contemporary inheritors of the tradition: Richard Rorty and Hilary Putnam.
 Although it has influenced both analytic and continental philosophy, pragmatism is a powerful third philosophical movement.
 Always asking what practical difference would it make, our authors investigate the central questions and disputes of philosophy, from epistemology and metaphysics to ethics and religion.
 Rather than seeing philosophy as an esoteric discipline, the pragmatic philosophers (with the possible exception of Peirce) see philosophy as integral to our culture and see themselves as public intellectuals. [ more ]

-AMST 402(F) SEM Marxist Feminisms: Race, Performance, Labor
+AMST 402 SEM Marxist Feminisms: Race, Performance, Labor

 This seminar provides an overview of queer, black and women of color feminist, decolonial, and critical ethnic studies critiques of orthodox Marxism.
 Beginning with core texts from the tradition, including Capital Volume I, we will examine a range of social positions and modes of extraction that complicate Marx's emphasis on the white male industrial factory worker.
 Every week, we will focus on texts that foreground conditions of reproduction, racial slavery, care and domestic work, indentured servitude, immigrant labor, land expropriation, and sex work among others.
 Throughout the seminar and specifically at the close of it, we will turn to critical perspectives and aesthetic practices that not only respond to these conditions but also incite new social relations and ways of being in the world.
 As such, this seminar will equip students with critical understandings of how racial capitalism has fundamentally relied on the mass elimination, capture, recruitment, and displacement of different racialized, gendered, and abled bodies in and beyond the U.S. as well as how the capitalist system of value and life under these conditions can and must be undone and reimagined. [ more ]